telerik/kendo-ui-core/docs/controls/editors/datetimepicker/overview.md

 ### Time Format

-The exampe below demonstrates how to define the time format.
+The example below demonstrates how to define the time format.

 ###### Example